A New Kind of Journalism Education

 This Journalism Fellowship is built on four pillars:

-The Fellowship begins with a six-week boot camp, during which Fellows learn the foundations of journalism.
+The Fellowship begins with a five-week boot camp, during which Fellows learn the foundations of journalism.
 This is the only part of the program requiring full-day attendance.
 Some elements may be subject to change, in order to incorporate guidance from media leaders on changing professional needs, and feedback from earlier Fellows.
-During the 2015-16 boot camp, we studied:
+During the 2017-18 program boot camp, we will study:

 - Story ideas and news judgment.
 Successful journalism starts with great story ideas.
 Fellows begin boot camp by learning news judgment from seasoned editors and correspondents: How to find news stories on your beat, and how to distinguish strong story ideas from weak ones.
 Instruction by director and bureau chief Rob Steiner (former Wall Street Journal foreign correspondent)

 - Pitching.
 A story idea is only a strong as the pitch that a reporter makes to an editor.
 Pitching is a precise art.
 Editors in our program teach Fellows how to structure story pitches that work.
 Instruction by director and bureau chief Rob Steiner (former Wall Street Journal foreign correspondent)

 - Audio newsgathering.
 Fellows learn how to use prepare radio news packages on their laptops, and file from the field.
 Instruction by David Common (Host of CBC’s World Report and CBC News Correspondent).

 - Reporting essentials.
 Fellows begin learning how to break news with an efficient and thorough reporting strategy, and how to investigate controversial stories responsibly.
 Instruction by Rob Cribb, investigations reporter at the Toronto Star.